Need to talk? Call 1800 882 436.

 Family violence: effects on parents & kids | Raising Children Network

 If you’re experiencing family violence, it harms you, your children and your ability to be the parent you want to be.
-Don’t be afraid to seek help.
+Getting help is the best thing to do.

 Read more on raisingchildren.net.au website